 A horrific wave of panic and racing thoughts ensued.
 My mind was trapped in cycles of anxious rumination and would go on like this for months, with little to no respite except in sleep.

-Both are fuelled by worry.
-Not only about these new and disorienting sensations, but also of the thought “Will I be this way forever?”
+Both are fueled by worry.
+Not only about these new and disorienting sensations, but also about the thought “Will I be this way forever?”

 I found another psychologist, a Romanian man who was kind and spoke my language.
 I bought $300 worth of useless supplements.
 Trial and error.